-There can be no doubt that we humans, and the remarkable civilization we have created, seem to be at something of a crossroads: On the one hand, as Simon Jenkins writes, and Ian McWhirter concurs, there is a great deal of evidence for progress in respect of reducing extreme poverty, fewer people dying in wars and increasing life-expectancy across the globe.
-On the other hand, there are alarming signs that the engine of economic progress responsible for these and other gains, is fast running out of steam, and that established systems of governance are struggling in the face of electorates which feel their interests are no longer being represented.
+At times of crisis it’s important to remain optimistic, and it’s vital not simply to snipe from the sidelines and abuse those with whom we disagree.
+We humans, and the remarkable civilization we have created, find ourselves at a crossroads: we have made incredible progress in respect of reducing extreme poverty.
+Fewer people are dying in wars and, at least until Coronavirus hit, life-expectancy had been increasing in all but the wealthiest nations.
+But at the same time, there are alarming signs that the engine of economic progress responsible for these gains was already running out of steam, pre-Coronavirus, and that established systems of governance are struggling to command the support of electorates who feel their interests are no longer being represented.